sauvc/rulebook/rulebook.md

 | 3 | Drum Pinger    | [RJE International Pinger Model No. ULB-362B/45 kHz](http://www.rjeint.com/wp-content/uploads/2017/01/ULB-362-ULB-362PL-Manual.pdf).|

 ![flare](img/drums-2017.jpg)
-<p class="image-caption">Picture target zone and drums from the 2017 Competition.</p>
+<p class="image-caption">Picture target zone and drums from the 2017 Competition.
+Note that the green mat may not be present to mark the target zone for the 2026 arena.</p>

 ![pinger](img/pinger.jpg)
 <p class="image-caption">Picture of a 45kHz pinger.</p>